What is ELL?

 One of the first goals of our work together will be to build an atmosphere that is friendly and encouraging.
 The overall course objective is to boost your confidence in speaking.
 You do not need to speak English extremely well to take this course.

-CCR validation: Attendance and full participation at 3 of 4 class sessions.
+CCR validation: Attendance and full participation at three of four class sessions.

 Reading eWriting

 Meet with an ELL instructor online to work on your reading and writing!
-Reading eWriting offers you the opportunity to write a series of six emails to an instructor in response to either popular articles or assigned readings from your academic courses.
+Reading eWriting offers you the opportunity to write a series of six emails to an instructor in response to either popular articles, assigned readings from your academic courses, or other scholarly readings.
 Since there is no grade, the method enhances your ability to develop ideas more rapidly without feeling blocked.
 Try it and see!

 You will spend a total of six hours (two hours per week for three weeks) writing six emails to a writing centre instructor in response to your assigned readings.
 Your instructor will respond to your concepts and reasoning and give you advice on language use.
 You are encouraged to let your instructor know which aspects of reading and writing you want to work on.